simon-ritchie/apysc/docs_src/source/jp_graphics_begin_fill.md

 sprite.graphics.begin_fill(color="#0af")

-# Clear fill color by specifying blank string.
+# Clear fill color by specifying the `COLORLESS` constant.
 sprite.graphics.begin_fill(color="")

 # Since fill color is not set, the rectangle is invisible.